dotnet/docs/docs/core/additional-tools/dotnet-coverage.md

 ### Sessions

-When you are running under code coverage .NET server which is just waiting for messages and sends responses you need a way to stop it to get final code coverage results. `Ctrl+C` can be used locally but not in Azure Pipelines.
+When you are running under code coverage a .NET server that is just waiting for messages and sends responses you need a way to stop it to get final code coverage results.
+Ctrl+C can be used locally but not in Azure Pipelines.
 For such scenarios we added sessions support.
-You can specify session ID when starting collection and then use `shutdown` command to stop collection and server.
+You can specify session ID when starting collection, and then use the `shutdown` command to stop collection and server.

 As example let's assume we have server in `D:\serverexample\server` directory and test project in `D:\serverexample\tests` directory.
 Tests are communicating with server through network.
 User can start code coverage collection for the server as follows: